main logo

 Principal watersheds

 This map shows the principal watersheds (drainage basins) on the islands in Chuuk Lagoon.
 The dataset was created by Island Research & Education Initiative (iREi) (2020).
-Basin boundaries were delineated by Maria Kottermair through hydrological modeling using a 10-meter Digital Elevation Model (DEM) created by U.S. Geological Survey based on topography compiled in 1968.
+Basin boundaries were delineated by Maria Kottermair through hydrological modeling using a 10-meter Digital Elevation Model (DEM) created by U.S. Geological Survey (USGS) based on topography compiled in 1968.
 Note that basin boundaries shown are modeled and, as such, reflect the DEM and not necessarily actual situation on the ground.
 The watershed boundaries may differ from actual management units, especially as smaller basins were sometimes merged to a ‘principal’ watershed to avoid too many small remnant basins.

 Sub-watersheds

 This map shows the principal watersheds (drainage basins) and their sub-watersheds on the islands in Chuuk Lagoon.
 The dataset was created by Island Research & Education Initiative (iREi) (2020).
-All boundaries were delineated by Maria Kottermair through hydrological modeling using a 10-meter Digital Elevation Model (DEM) created by U.S. Geological Survey based on topography compiled in 1968.
+All boundaries were delineated by Maria Kottermair through hydrological modeling using a 10-meter Digital Elevation Model (DEM) created by U.S. Geological Survey (USGS) based on topography compiled in 1968.
 Note that apparently unnatural boundaries such as series of straight, parallel lines are artifacts of modeling and do not reflect reality.

 Water resources